Azure/azure-sdk-for-js/documentation/test-quickstart.md

 # Javascript Codegen Quick Start for Test

 This page is to help you write and run tests quickly for Javascript Codegen SDK including high-level and rest-level clients.
-We firstly introduce some key concepts, then show how to run and add test cases.
+We firstly show how to run in `record` and `playback` mode and then guide on how to add test cases.

 # Table of contents